BrookesUni/CAOPLE-Reference-Manual/README.md

-# hzhu-brookes.ac.uk
+# CAOPLE Reference manual
-CAOPLE Reference Manual
+This repository contains the LaTex file of the CAOPLE Reference Manual